sauvc/rulebook/rulebook.md

 ## Certificate of Participation

 - Teams whose AUVs successfully complete the qualifier round will receive Certificate of Participation.
-- Teams whose video submissions have been accepted & participate in the competition will receive a Certificate of Participation.
+- Teams whose video submissions have been accepted & attend the competition will receive a Certificate of Participation.
 - Failing the above two criteria, no Certificate of Participation will be awarded.

 ## General Restrictions